Humbedooh/pypubsub/README.md

 ~~~

 ### Retreiving private events
-Clients ACL is defined in `pypubsub_acl.yaml`.
+Clients ACL is defined in `pypubsub_acl.yaml` (and is entirely optional, you can omit the file).
 See the example ACL configuration for an example.
-Access is, again, defined with "highest common denominator" in mind, meaning access to topics is granted
+Access is, as with public events, defined with "highest common denominator" in mind, meaning access to topics is granted
 to the specific topic group specified in the yaml and its sub-groups.
 Thus, if you grant access to `internal` and `foo` in one ACL segment, events pushed to `private/internal/foo` would be seen by that client, whereas pushes to `private/internal/bar` would not.

 To authenticate and receive private events, use Basic authentication, such as: